 The cons of living in a small Italian village

 To some, life in a small Italian village might sound like the perfect place.
 However, some drawbacks come with it, so read on before you pack your bags and run off to the countryside.

 Everyone knows your business

 Small-knit communities are not always welcoming to outsiders either, especially if you’re a foreigner.
-Be prepared for curious looks and nosy questions by the locals.
-When you’re out-of-townie, everyone knows it.
-Prepare to be measured up by the locals, suspicious about your motives.
+Be prepared for curious looks and nosy questions from the locals.
+When you’re an out-of-townie, everyone knows it.
+Prepare to be measured up by the locals, suspicious of your motives.
 Some might even try to swindle you, so be aware of sudden new friends who want to help.

 Limited access to services

 As with any small place, the number of services and amenities available to you is limited.
 You might have to go to a different town if you’re looking for a specialized service like a doctor or a lawyer.
 The selection available locally will always be tiny in comparison to what you find in a bigger town.

 The government services might also be limited and operate on reduced hours/days.
 Things like garbage pickup, recycling and other services are not on par with larger places.
 The lack of spay and neuter programs results in homeless animals roaming the streets, which is downright depressing.